-Georgetown is a blue-collar town, with 45.60% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Georgetown, you'll notice that it is more blue-collar than most other communities in America.
+45.81% of Georgetown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Georgetown is a town of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Georgetown who work in office and administrative support (11.00%), maintenance occupations (8.06%), and sales jobs (8.03%).
+There are especially a lot of people living in Georgetown who work in office and administrative support (11.38%), sales jobs (10.81%), and maintenance occupations (9.28%).

-The per capita income in Georgetown in 2010 was $19,204, which is low income relative to Delaware, and lower middle income relative to the rest of the US.
-This equates to an annual income of $76,816 for a family of four.
+The per capita income in Georgetown in 2010 was $26,018, which is upper middle income relative to Delaware and the nation.
+This equates to an annual income of $104,072 for a family of four.
 However, Georgetown contains both very wealthy and poor people as well.

 The most common language spoken in Georgetown is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and Vietnamese.